arslanaleyna/arslanaleyna/README.md

 ---

 ## Contact
-> Feel free to get in touch via Linkedin.
+> Feel free to get in touch via:
 LinkedIn: https://www.linkedin.com/in/aleyna-arslan